One Piece Manga Chapter 860 Recap Online English Spoilers: Jinbei’s Crew Prepares To Escape, While Guests Arrive For The Big Wedding – Will Commander Dogtooth Foil Assassination Plot?

 With the doors to the ceremonial hall finally thrown open, Big Mom welcomes her esteemed guests.
 At the lavish event, Lady Smoothie is seen offering some very bizarre drinks to the guests.
 Chapter 860 of One Piece ends with Sanji deep in thought.
 It is quite possible that the chef is mentally preparing himself for what is about to happen.

 Chapter 861 of One Piece is expected to be released without a break in the coming week.
 Will Commander Dogtooth be able to sense the actions of Luffy and Capone?
 Will the Fire Tank captain nullify the threat?
 Will the Straw Hats pirates manage to save the Vinsmoke clan?
 What about Zeff and the Baratie crew?
-Hopefully mangaka Oda offers answers to some of these questions in the upcoming chapter of One Piece.
+Hopefully, mangaka Oda offers answers to some of these questions in the upcoming chapter of One Piece.

 [Featured Image by Eiichiro Oda/One Piece Manga/Shueisha]